 - After all dinnerware (glasses, plates, dishes, utensils, etc.) are clean and dry, put them away.
 Do Not put them away wet!
 Dry them, or allow them to dry, first.
 (Of course, if they’re in the dishwasher, first wait for them to finish.)

 Finally, after all glasses, dishes, plates, utensils, pots, and pans have been cleaned, dried, and put away, spend some time with a Windex bottle in one hand and a dry towel in the other.
 Wipe down the table(s), countertops, sink(s), and whatever surfaces need it, including the appliances.
 At that point, step back and observe/admire your work.
 You’re done!
-And Mom will be so happy!
+You’re a hero!
+And, Mom will be so happy!